How the Library can help you work or study from home

-You will be able to continue to access all of our electronic resources in the usual way – you’ll find links to all our services by going to the Electronic Resources tab at the top of our website.
+You can continue to access all of our electronic resources in the usual way – you’ll find links to all our services by going to the Electronic Resources tab at the top of our website.
 Log in to services with your Shibboleth details, but if you have any problems trying to access a particular resource, please contact us and we will aim to resolve your query as quickly as possible.

 Postal loans for print-only items

 If you require an item that isn’t provided by the library as an ebook and is only available in print, email us with the author name and title.
 You can request up to two items per week to be sent to you by post, subject to book-borrowing limits.
-Postal loans are processed once a week but might be subject to delay due to on-site staff availability and book quarantine rules.
+Postal loans are processed regularly but might be subject to delay due to on-site staff availability.

 Information Skills Training